Effun-141/Effun-141.github.io/_posts/2023-10-01-Design of a Navigation and Localization System for an Autonomous Harvesting Robot in a Simulated Farmland Environment.md

 layout: post
 title:  "Design of a Navigation and Localization System for an Autonomous Harvesting Robot in a Simulated Farmland Environment"
-info: "Designed a mobile robot with mapping and autonomous waypoint navigation capabilities." tech : "Outcomes: A simulated unmanned agricultural robot."
+info: "Designed a mobile robot with mapping and autonomous waypoint navigation capabilities." tech : "Outcomes: A simulated unmanned agricultural robot"
 type: Brief introduction
 ---